The 'Hocus Pocus' Remake Is Officially Happening, But With A New Cast

 “I would love that,” Parker said on “Watch What Happens Live” in 2016.
 “I think we’ve all been fairly vocal about being very keen.”

-Granted, this probably means that the fan-casted reboot with Taraji P. Henson, Octavia Spencer and Janelle Monae won’t happen either, which we are also TOTALLY NOT OK WITH.
+Granted, this probably means that the fan-cast reboot with Taraji P. Henson, Octavia Spencer and Janelle Monae won’t happen either, which we are also TOTALLY NOT OK WITH.